Just received your Admit Letter for a Masters in the US? Congratulations! You’re on your way to your dream school.

 During your interview, your consular officer will try to determine if you are a suitable candidate for an F-1 student visa.
 Applicants that cannot demonstrate significant ties to their home country will be denied, as the American government issues student visas to those that show intent to leave the country at the end of their studies.
 Read more about the US visa interview questions you may encounter.

 This does not mean that your plans cannot change if you are offered a position with an American company during your course of study; it means that you can and will be able to return home, rather than become a financial dependent of the US government.

 Finally, you will also be fingerprinted as further proof of identification (though, occasionally, this is done at an external centre; your interviewer will inform you if this is the case).

 If all goes as planned, you’ll be receiving your US student visa a few weeks later.

 Once you have your visa, you’ll be on your way to pastures anew.
 Just remember that you cannot leave it to chance.
-International study visas are a privilege, not a right.
+International study visas are a privilege, not a right (Read What circumstances can lead to your Student Visa being cancelled and how can you get it reinstated?).
 And, a little foresight goes a long way.
 By planning in advance and ensuring that you have your documents and funding in order, you’re giving yourself a better chance of success.
 Remember, if you fail to plan, you plan to fail.

 Author Bio: Rishabh Goel is an Associate Relationship Manager at Prodigy Finance.
 He studied Economics & Engineering at BITS & Masters at London Business School.
 He has helped Indians excel at GMAT/GRE and mentored students to attend top schools globally.
 Rishabh is passionate about borderless FinTech, previously working at TransferWise.
 He is a Sachin Tendulkar fan and would do (literally!) anything to have a coffee chat with him.